doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Tried classification of highly skewed datasets.
 Used knowledgeon recall , precision f1-score and other metrics to find optimum classification models.

 **Thoughts** : Plotted recall-precision curves and  ROC curves to get insight about the performance of the Classifiers.

+# 100 Days Of Code - Log

+### Day 82: August 16, 2020

+**Today's Progress**: Learned about Generics, and iterators for stack and queue.
+Wrote code for some  simple applications in C++.
+Also learned about Bags.

+**Thoughts** : I was unable to code yesterday, and spent my time in theory instead.
+Will compensate that at the end.